ranja-sarkar/pca/README.md

+I have discussed the usefulness of PCA with regards to [proteins](https://ranja-sarkar.github.io/networks-graphs/).
+There are other linear algebraic methods useful in matrix factorization problems which entail decomposition of signals into components.
+Understanding these methods from linear algebra becomes essential for data analysis and machine learning.
+They provide convenient ways to break a matrix, which perhaps contains some data we are interested in, into simpler and meaningful pieces of information.

-Understanding methods of linear algebra is essential for data analysis and machine learning. **Chapter 3** of my book ["A handook of mathematical models with python"](https://ranja-sarkar.github.io/) is about the linear-algebraic method, principal component analysis (PCA).
+**Chapter 3** of my book ["A handook of mathematical models with python"](https://ranja-sarkar.github.io/) is about the linear-algebraic method, principal component analysis (PCA).

 # PCA